Dr Tariq Parker

 Before university, Senthil Vasan was educated in India, where he undertook a medical internship at Christian Medical College, Vellore.
 Since qualifying, he has been a Consultant Endocrinologist in India and a Tutor at Pembroke College, Oxford.
 His academic achievements include being a recipient of British Heart Foundation and Medical Research Council grants to study cardiovascular diabetes risk in Asian Indians and Africans in comparison with Caucasians from the UK.
 Senthil Vasan is currently a Senior research fellow at the Oxford Centre for Diabetes, Endocrinology and Metabolism, Churchill Hospital.
 He leads projects relating to prevention of diabetes and cardiovascular disease in the UK, Africa and India.
 His research aims at finding risk factors that places an individual at increased susceptibility to diabetes and cardiovascular disease.

-Gillian Ragsdale has a PhD in biological anthropology and psychology from the University of Cambridge.
+Dr Gillian Ragsdale has a PhD in biological anthropology and psychology from the University of Cambridge.
 Her particular areas of interest are social cognition and neuroscience, epigenetic regulation of mental processes, mental health and evolutionary psychology.
-Gillian has taught psychology at all levels, from sixth-form to post-graduate, and currently lectures and writes on related topics.
+Dr Ragsdale has taught psychology at all levels, from sixth-form to post-graduate, and currently lectures and writes on related topics.

 Send us your details and we’ll sign you up to our newsletter.
 We'll also get in touch to discuss our online courses, and help you find the perfect opportunity.